pmuellr/slides/2014/10-node-js-on-a-paas/slides.md

 * special focus on web servers, typically with:

+  * one open HTTP port open when app starts
   * HTTPS support
   * custom domains
   * WebSocket support

 * or anything - arbitrary compute

 --------------------------------------------------------------------------------